pearsonlab/pearsonlab.github.io/join_us.md

 We're always interested in talking to qualified postdoc candidates.
 Particularly those with backgrounds in Statistics, Computer Science, Physics, or any other field where you do applied math for a living.
 Neuroscience experience is not required, though neuroscience interest is.

 ### Current openings:
-- **Legal decision-making**

-  > An interdisciplinary team of lawyers and cognitive neuroscientists at Duke University seeks a postdoctoral fellow to join a recently funded project on decision making by jurors, prosecutors, and defense attorneys in criminal trials.
-The project combines a high-throughput behavioral task with computational modeling to examine how decision makers integrate conflicting evidence, intrinsic biases and motivations when deciding whether someone accused of a crime is guilty.
-The successful candidate will have opportunities to engage with experienced prosecutors and defense attorneys as well as a vibrant community of cognitive and computational neuroscientists at Duke.
-  >
-  > The position is available immediately.
-Send cv and letter of interest to `john dot pearson at duke dot edu`.
-  >
-  >Programming proficiency with JavaScript and experience with Bayesian statistics are preferred.
-Experience in survey design is also helpful.
-Previous legal experience is not necessary, but an interest in law and legal decision making is important.

 # Graduate students
 Duke provides a wonderful environment for students interested in pursuing the kind of interdisciplinary research we do.
 As a result, P[&lambda;]ab accepts graduate students through multiple programs: